influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withStepsMixin(steps)
 ```

-Steps define a series of sequential/parallel workflow steps
+"Steps define a series of sequential/parallel workflow steps"

 **Note:** This function appends passed data to existing values